HsinLing-Chang/Real-time-chat-room/readme.md

 - **Current room display:** At the top of the chat interface, the user can see the name of the room they are currently in and a list of user who are also in the room.

 - **Chat in room:** Once user join a room, the user can send and receive messages in real-time with others in the same room.

+- **Auto-disconnect on inactivity:** Users will be automatically disconnected after 10 minutes of inactivity.